Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 This indicator will be yellow (or blue on light mode) for new cards only.
-After the first review, the indicator will be the same color as the info circle.
+After the first review, the indicator will be the same color as the default info circle (grey).

 {{ img("same reading indicator eg", "assets/same_reading_indicator.gif") }}